-Packing is one of the most tiresome parts of moving.
+Packing is one of the most tiresome parts of moving into a new house.
 Knowing how to pack properly, and choosing the right packing boxes and containers, will help ease the stress.

 1. Pack one room at a time

 You’ll feel more organised packing each room systematically.
 Pack least-used items first.
-When unpacking leave these boxes for another day if you run out of time.
+When unpacking, leave these boxes for another day if you run out of time.
 Clearly label boxes, for example: ‘Tom’s soft toys’.
-You could also make a spreadsheet detailing items for each room or box so you know where everything is, or make use of a moving-house app.
+You could also make a spreadsheet detailing items for each room or box so you know where everything is, or use a moving-house app.

-Moving companies sell specialised items that can help you save valuable time.
-Instead of wrapping glasses in newspaper, pop them into a crockery box with a handy cardboard divider.
+To find the cheapest cardboard boxes, get quotes from several moving companies.
+These companies also specialise in clever packing ideas that can help you save valuable time.
+Instead of wrapping glasses in newspaper, for example, pop them into a crockery box with a handy cardboard divider.
 Wardrobe boxes come with a railing so you can put clothes on their hangers straight into them.
-There are also boxes for flat-screen TVs, wine cartons and tough plastic moving bags that are more durable than dedicated garbage ones, which may split.
+There are also moving boxes for flat-screen TVs, wine cartons and tough plastic moving bags that are more durable than regular garbage varieties.

 4. Protect your things

 Wrap your things securely – particularly if your stuff is travelling a long distance or over bumpy roads.
 The last thing you want to deal with is broken items upon unpacking.
 Bubble wrap will protect delicate items such as glassware and ornaments.
 If you’re worried about furniture, wrap it in rolls of corrugated cardboard, available from moving companies.
-Protection blankets will cushion bulky items that don’t fit in a box, or use an old blanket of your own.
+Protection blankets will cushion bulky items that don’t fit in a box, or use an old blanket.
 And consider wrapping things in white packing paper instead of newspaper as ink can stain.
+Research where you can find cheap packaging supplies.

 5. Pack and plan for your first night

 Pack an essentials box for your first night in your new home in case you run out of energy to unpack everything.
 Include toiletries, bottled water, toilet paper, snacks, pyjamas and a change of clothes.
-Also make sure you connect your utilities at least three days ahead of time so you’re not sitting in the dark.
+Also make sure you connect your electricity and gas at least three days ahead of time so you’re not sitting in the dark.